bdetanico/COVID-19-DATA-ANALYSIS-VISUALIZATION/README.md

 <a href="https://bdetanico.github.io/COVID-19-Data-Analysis-Visualization/Project_COVID-19_version_2.html">Project Link</a>

-Update log:¶
+Update log:
-22 May 2020: Dataset updated.
+> 22 May 2020: Dataset updated.
-23 May 2020: New section added - COVID-19 in United Kingdom Analysis.
+> 23 May 2020: New section added - COVID-19 in United Kingdom Analysis.

 The outbreak of the new coronavirus disease (COVID-19), caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has quickly become a global health emergency.